rakibhasansohag/Web-Design-Projects/React-Projects/team-manage/Requirement.md

 Task 1.3 : Edit And Delete Button

+Task 1.4 : there will be an filter button on completed container ( where it will show who was assigned to that task)

 Task 2 : Display All pending Task In Pending Box .
 Task 3 : Display All Completed(done) Task In Complete Box .